kakun45/hackathon-spotify-back/README.md

 ![data pipeline](https://user-images.githubusercontent.com/53381916/231593954-f4aefec9-9607-40d5-8383-cf36e946fec7.png)

 ## Inner workings:
 Our addition to the platform was to allow users to share audio snippets (Soundbites) of their favorite podcasts with their network.
 On the backend, we process the Soundbite to extract relevant information.
-As a member of the development team, I was responsible for building the server-side using Node.js, Express.js, and MySQL in JavaScript.
+As a member of the development team, I was responsible for building the server side using Node.js, Express.js, and MySQL in JavaScript.

-My contributions included setting up a MySQL database to store user data, implementing RESTful APIs for data exchange, I worked on optimizing the server-side code to ensure fast and reliable performance.
+My contributions included setting up a MySQL database to store user data and implementing RESTful APIs for data exchange, I worked on optimizing the server-side code to ensure fast and reliable performance.

-By leveraging these technologies and my expertise, we were able to deliver a high-quality, user-friendly platform simprovement solution that allows podcast listeners to easily share and discover new content.
+By leveraging these technologies and my expertise, we were able to deliver a high-quality, user-friendly platform improvement solution that allows podcast listeners to easily share and discover new content.

 1. I set up a database
 The schema creates a table called `quotes` with three columns: